NirmanJaiswal36/nucle-o-site/README.md

 # NucleoSite - Nuclear Site Selection Tool

 ## Project Overview
-NucleoSite is an innovative desktop application developed to assist in selecting optimal sites for nuclear facilities in India.
-The tool uses Python and PyQt5 to provide interactive geographical visualizations of dam locations, integrating extensive data analysis to assess dam safety and environmental impacts effectively.
+NucleoSite is a cutting-edge desktop application designed to aid in the selection of optimal sites for nuclear facilities in India.
+Built with Python and PyQt5, the tool offers interactive geographic visualizations of dam locations, integrating comprehensive data analysis to evaluate dam safety and environmental impacts efficiently.

 ![NucleoSite Main Interface](images/main_interface.png)